antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [2.1] APIs **MUST**  meet the needs of their users

-Ideally all stakeholders **SHOULD** be involved in the development of an API, including data providers, API creators, relevant project mangers, significant end users and representative end users.
+Ideally all stakeholders **SHOULD** be involved in the development of APIs, including:

+* Data providers
+* API creators [1]
+* Project mangers [1]
+* Significant end users
+* Representative end users.

 For simple APIs, this may not be many people and simple to organise.
-Others may require more extensive research and engagement with users, including resolving conflicts through negotiation.
+Others may require more extensive research and engagement with many users, both internal and external to BAS, and require negotiation to resolve problems and constraints.

-Testing is important to ensure APIs we create meet these needs, and logging and monitoring **SHOULD** be used to track this over time.
+Testing is important to ensure APIs we create meet the needs of end users.
+Logging and monitoring **SHOULD** be used to track this over time, and clear mechanisms for end users to submit feedback **SHOULD** be documented.

 Feedback and retrospectives **SHOULD** be used to ensure that we don't repeat mistakes in the future, and support and emphasise things that worked well.

 This is the first of the GDS Design Principles.

+[1] This is likely to be the same person.

 Sources: